 Small-scale farmers are the most important contributors to the local foodshed.
 Not only do they grow most of the local food, they have practical hands-on experience and localized knowledge of the land, the weather and the foods that are grown and could be grown.

 Small farm & ranch lands growing a diverse mix of products not only provides better food, they furnish unique ecological, economic and social benefits to the regions the serve.
 Small farms grow nutritious food, they keep the soil healthy, they monitor and manage the wild animal, plant and insect life, and they protect against erosion and non-native species invasions.
 Small-scale farmers also defend against human invasions in the form of government-owned or industrial farming operations and land development.

 The goal of sustainable agriculture, including organic farming, is to eliminate synthetics, chemical fertilizers, pesticides and herbicides and "sustaining" the existing condition of the land while providing better quality food.
 While this is good, it is not ambitious enough.

-The applied principles of regenerative permaculture design, methods and practices effectively "regenerate" farm lands to the point that they have the stability and resiliency of natural systems.
+The applied principles of permaculture design and practices effectively "regenerate" farm and ranch lands to the point that they have the stability and resiliency of natural systems.
 Regenerative and reslilient agriculture couples the land's natural renewable resources and local ecosystems with the production of food.

 The Small Farms Conservancy

 Through the Small Farms Conservancy, the Wild Farmlands Foundation informs, educates and champions local foodshed development and ecosystem preservation through the strengthening of small farms and ranch lands.